0

 Applicants may appeal the Colorado Creative Industries Council's decision on an application if there is evidence that the:

-• stated review process was not followed
+• Stated review process was not followed.

-• Council's conflict of interest policy was violated
+• Council's conflict of interest policy was violated.

 A written appeal, describing the grounds for appeal and the desired remedy, needs to be sent to the Chair of the Colorado Creative Industries Council no later than three weeks after you receive a denial notice.
 The Council will reconsider its decision at its next regularly scheduled meeting.
 Unhappiness with a denial is not grounds for an appeal.

-• misses deadlines for reports
+• Misses deadlines for grant reports.

-• demonstrates inadequate financial management and oversight
+• Demonstrates inadequate financial management and oversight.

-• Audit – All applications accepted for funding become official records of the State of Colorado and are subject to an audit.
-Colorado Creative Industries requires open access to accounting records for award funds spent for the purpose of audit examination, reference, or transcription.
+Audit: All applications accepted for funding become official records of the State of Colorado and are subject to an audit.
+CCI requires open access to accounting records for up to three years after the final report is submitted for funds expended under the terms of contract award for the purpose of audit examination, reference or transcription.

-Not applying for the FY25 grant?
+Not applying for the FY26 grant?
 This is an excellent opportunity to become a review panelist for this cycle!
 As a reviewer, you will have the opportunity to network and gain connections, learn the ins and outs of the grant process from a different perspective, and make a difference in the Colorado creative economy!

 Panelists include artists, arts administrators, and community leaders who represent diverse geographic, ethnic, philosophical, and aesthetic perspectives.